 Unlike the not so good instant noodles which are filled with chemicals, preservatives and offer refined, quickly absorbed carbs, barley is a better choice.

-Barley is considered by some a superfood that’s packed with nutrients, minerals, enzymes, and according to one study, the younger the barley sprout, the greater the nutritional superiority.
+Barley is considered by some a superfood that’s packed with nutrients, minerals, enzymes, and according to this study, the younger the barley sprout, the greater the nutritional superiority.

 The nutrient-dense grain has an abundance of amino acids and fatty acids-cystine, alanine, and aspartic acid, and is a rich source of minerals-copper, sodium, and zinc.
 In plain English, lots of the good stuff that our body needs to function properly.